jennale/scripting-with-nodejs-101/readme.md

 # Node.js scripting samples 📝

-This repo contains a few code samples designed to demonstrate how you can solve specific problems (and make life easier in general!) by creating your own scripts and tools using Javascript!
+This repo contains a few code samples designed to demonstrate how you can solve specific problems (and make life easier in general) by creating your own scripts in Javascript!
 Useful for when you only vaguely remember `bash`.
 All samples use Node.js and require Node ^8.9.1 to be installed.

-Hope this helps someone learn!
-Feel free to submit a pull request or fork and make your own changes!

 ## 🛠 Getting started
 Requires Node ^8.9.1